If you have an easyTRX2 or easyTRX2S the internal chip could be affected by the

 You´ll find it here.

-If you have an easyTRX2 unit, an update is under construction and available soon here.
+If you have an easyTRX2 unit (without “S” in the name), the update is available here.

 Most of the time its necessary to select the best place for your GPS antenna or the mounting place for a unit with integrated GPS antenna (e.g. easyTRX2-IS-IGPS / easyTRX3.